TaaraLabs/RS485-CANbus-DCDC-WeMos/taaralabstask/Readme.md

 There are also board definitions for Lolin C3 Mini (ESP32C3) board, however the pinout for serial rx/tx connections does not match.
-One way to use this board with Lolin C3 Mini is to omit RX/TX pins and use bodge wires to route them to defalt RX/TX pins using bodge wires.
+One way to use this board with Lolin C3 Mini is to omit RX/TX pins and use bodge wires to route them to defalt RX/TX pins.
 Also with this configuration USB port could not be used neither for debugging or NMEA data.